nicokuehn-dci/Performinator/README.md

 *   **Spectrogram View:** Analyze the frequency content of your audio with real-time spectrogram visualization powered by `pyqtgraph`.
 *   **Phase Correlation Meter:** Prevent mono compatibility issues with real-time phase monitoring.

-## Unique Selling Points: Why Choose TuxTrax?
+## Unique Selling Points: Why Choose Performinator?

 *   **Vintage Mode:** Add the warmth and character of classic analog gear with tape hiss and vinyl crackle emulation.
 *   **Modular FX Grid:** Design your own custom effects chains with drag-and-drop routing (inspired by Bitwig).